-Addison was primarily prairie in the pre-settlement era, and nearly all of the few woodlands that were present have been destroyed.
-(Fig. 16).
+Hinsdale was largely forested in the pre-settlement era, but most of those forests have been lost (Fig. 16).
+It is imperative to protect the remaining forest.

 Find the Oak Ecoysystem Recovery Plan at chicagorti.org/OakRecovery.

 Woody Invasive Species